What is this medication?

-Take this medicine by mouth with a glass of water.
-Chew this medicine or take whole.
+Take this medication by mouth with a glass of water.
+Chew this medication or take whole.
 Follow the directions on the prescription label.
-To prevent motion sickness start taking this medicine 1/2 to 1 hour before you travel.
-Take your medicine at regular intervals.
+To prevent motion sickness start taking this medication 1/2 to 1 hour before you travel.
+Take your medication at regular intervals.
 Do not take it more often than directed.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 What if I miss a dose?

 If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.

 What may interact with this medication?